 Your public drop off location could be in a store, supermarket, charity shop, vet’s office, school, local hall, church, house, garden centre…the list goes on!
 Think about locations where people would need to drop their waste depending on the waste stream that you are collecting.

-There are still areas where public drop off locations are sparse, take a look at this map here to see what public drop off locations are in your community.
+There are still areas where public drop off locations are sparse, take a look at the interactive maps on the free recycling programme pages to see what existing public drop off locations are in your community.